+

 • Locales.

-• Array types other than floats and integers.
+• Array types other than floats, integers and and strings.

 • Control words.